 Burmese cats ideal weight and nutrition

-The ideal weight of a Burmese cat is 8 - 12 lbs (4 - 6 kg).
+The ideal weight of Burmese cats is 8 - 12 lbs (4 - 6 kg).
 For the suggested daily intake of dry food, consult the table below:

 Table 1.1 - Burmese cats daily food intake